 Design-Build Remodeling Firm in Santa Cruz County

 Here at Talmadge Construction, we are dedicated to preserving Santa Cruz County homes and carrying out expert remodeling to fit families’ lifestyle changes.
-We’ve been doing so for nearly 40 years, and we’d love to help you as well.
+We’ve been doing so for 40 years, and we’d love to help you as well.

 As a community-focused design-build firm passionate about eco-friendly design and local education, we are committed to exceptional customer service, quality workmanship, and complete integrity.
 Are you looking to remodel or extend your beachfront property?
 We’ll be with you every step of the way.